mattjgarland/keeljs/README.md

     //ALL THE HANDLER CODE IS IN main.js

-*Syntax*

-    var operands = ["then", "equals", "or", "and", "was", "was not", "is", "is not", "is now", "has changed", "greater than", "less than"];
+__Syntax__

+The operands:

+then
+equals
+or
+and
+was
+was not
+is
+is not
+is now
+has changed
+greater than
+less than

 These are self-explanatory except for:

-"equals" sets a property to value while "is" checks for equality.
+_equals_ sets a property to value while _is_ checks for equality.
-"is now" checks for a value change in addition to equality "then" creates an if-then expression, so the "if" is actually optional
+_is now_ checks for a value change in addition to equality _then_ creates an if-then expression, so the _if_ is actually optional

 The terminal nodes are always triplets:

     x is y
     x and y
     x equals y

 Triplets can be formed of other triplets:

     x is y then x equals z

 There is no end of recursion:

     x is y then x equals a greater than b

 As long as you can draw a binary tree of your statement, it should work.